alphagov/govuk-content-schemas/docs/contract-testing-howto.md

 ```

-Note that the *frontend representation* differs slightly from the *publishing representation*.
+Note that the *frontend representation* differs slightly from the *publishing
+representation*.
+The main difference is that the `links` hash is expanded so
+that it contains full details about links, wheras the publisher representation
+only contains content ids (for full info see [frontend_schema_generator_spec.rb](spec/lib/frontend_schema_generator_spec.rb)).

-The *contract* between the publishing application and the frontend application is defined by govuk-content-schemas.
+The *contract* between the publishing application and the frontend application
+is defined by govuk-content-schemas.

 This comprises three things: